Jer1911/Portfolio/README.md

 The code is organized into folders based on discipline:

-WEB DEVELOPMENT / DEV-OPS / AUTOMATION - An example of a project I successfully completed and deployed at my current job.
+WEB_DEV_DEVOPS_AUTOMATION - An example of a project I successfully completed and deployed at my current job.

 COMPUTER_VISION - Examples of computer vision applications in matlab, university coursework